White-tailed Deer Management Program

 Designated Hunting Areas and Safety Zones

 - No hunter shall have a nocked arrow or loaded firearm while within 450 feet of any building or school playground.
-This requirement applies to both shotgun and bow hunters.
+This requirement applies to both firearm and bow hunters.

 - Hunters with access permits are responsible for being aware of all Park boundaries, safety zones, and restricted areas.

 - Hunters with access permits must obey all posted signs.
 No hunting shall be permitted in any safety zone or restricted area.